Skip to main content

 Enabling application- or VM-consistent protection helps you protect your application or VM workloads in a consistent manner, achieving a quiescent and consistent state to avoid potential data loss later if recovery is needed.

-This process initiates installing SnapCenter Software for applications or SnapCenter Plug-in for VMware vSphere for VMs.
+This process initiates registering SnapCenter Software Server for applications or SnapCenter Plug-in for VMware vSphere for VMs using BlueXP backup and recovery.

-To learn about SnapCenter, refer to the following information:
+To learn about registering SnapCenter or SnapCenter Plug-in for VMware vSphere using BlueXP backup and recovery, refer to the following information:

 Steps

-7. Return to BlueXP ransomware protection.
-Select Protection to view the Protection page.
+6. From BlueXP ransomware protection, select Protection to view the Protection page.

-8. Review details in the Snapshot and backup policies column on the Protection page to see that the policies are managed elsewhere.
+7. Review details in the snapshot and backup policies column on the Protection page to see that the policies are managed elsewhere.

 • Snapshot policy